iPACT-Platform/PIKS2D/README.md

 structure can be arbitrary complex and and is input into the simulator as an ASCII based binary images of '0' (fluid) and '1' (solid).

+## How do I use PIKS2D?

+See the [wiki](https://github.com/iPACT-Platform/PIKS2D/wiki) pages for installation and tutorials.
+See the reference below for the theory and numerical method.

 ## How do I cite PIKS2D?